toystar4u/pointer/latest/rpi/README.md

 ## 4️⃣ Release Log

+- 2025-06-13 :
+		* added an option to specify the RTCM message types to be output

 - 2025-05-30 :
-  * add the message type 1004 for GPS RTK observation
+  * added the message type 1004 for GPS RTK observation

 - 2025-05-07 :
-  * add command-line options for setting the NTRIP caster's IP, port, username, and password
+  * added command-line options for setting the NTRIP caster's IP, port, username, and password

 - 2024-06-17 :
-  * add the dedicated port for receiving RTCM1019 messages
+  * added the dedicated port for receiving RTCM1019 messages

 - 2024-06-04 :
-  * fix bug that the undulation(geoid separation) is not considered in the height in BESTPOS and GPGGA
+  * fixed a bug that the undulation(geoid separation) is not considered in the height in BESTPOS and GPGGA
   * the universal receiver mode is tested on NoVatel

 - 2024-05-23 :
-  * fix bug: relocate RS position
+  * fixed bug: relocate RS position
-  * add an option(`-N`) for disabling the relocation of RS position when too far from the origin RS
+  * added an option(`-N`) for disabling the relocation of RS position when too far from the origin RS
-  * ignore the port number restriction for the OSR output port
+  * ignored the port number restriction for the OSR output port

 - 2024-05-17 :
-  * support NovAtel RTK(PwrPak7) with `-n` option
+  * supported NovAtel RTK(PwrPak7) with `-n` option
-  * increase the buffer size of NoVatel Parser
+  * increased the buffer size of NoVatel Parser
-  * remove duplicated GPS OBS data
+  * removed duplicated GPS OBS data

 - 2024-05-14 :
-  * change the default Ublox UART baudrate to 115200
+  * changed the default Ublox UART baudrate to 115200
-  * change the default `-T` option to `g`
+  * changed the default `-T` option to `g`
-  * handle NaN value for TROP interpolation
+  * handled NaN values for TROP interpolation

 - 2024-05-13 :
   * POINT SSR SMT05 changed
-  * add a Timing Reference option(`-T`)
+  * added a Timing Reference option(`-T`)

 - v2024-05-03
-  * change the SatPOS/VEL/EL/AZ computation methods for SSR2OSR
+  * changed the SatPOS/VEL/EL/AZ computation methods for SSR2OSR
-  * save the floating-point GPS epoch for logging OSR data
+  * saved the floating-point GPS epoch for logging OSR data

 - v2024-04-15